Bhavishrg/CRiS-MPC/README.md

 ## Security model

-CRiS-MPC targets semi-honest adversaries i.e. parties are assumed to follow the protocol but may inspect their local views.
+CrIS-MPC targets semi-honest adversaries i.e. parties are assumed to follow the protocol but may inspect their local views.
 RSS3 targets at most one corrupted compute party among three.
 NPH targets up to `n-1` corrupted compute parties, with a dedicated preprocessing helper that must not collude with the compute parties.
 The code is intended for research and experimental benchmarking and has not been independently audited for production use.

 ## License